 Please note that I am not a lawyer or immigration specialist, and you should not consider any of this legal advice.
 I have simply been in France for several years and have read a lot about visas.
 I have personal experience with a few of the visas I mentioned.
 You can read more about my experiences with French bureaucracy here.

 Anything I missed?
 Please share a link or a story about your experience.
-When it comes to French bureaucracy, we all have to stick together!

 It’s hard to believe that it’s already been three and a half years.
 In July 2012, I was working on my TEFL certificate in Chicago.
 By the end of August, I was living in Paris.